 I have been a Christian for 50 years, a physician for 29, and a psychiatrist for 15.
-Over this time I have observed these same attitudes throughout the church—among lay leaders, pastors, priests, charismatics, fundamentalists, and evangelicals alike.
+Over this time I have observed these same attitudes throughout the church - among lay leaders, pastors, priests, charismatics, fundamentalists, and evangelicals alike.
 I have also found that many not only deny their problems but are intolerant of those with emotional difficulties.
-Many judge that others' emotional problems are the direct result of personal sin.
+Many judge that others' emotional problems are the direct result or personal sin.
 This is a harmful view.

 At any one time, up to 15 percent of our population is experiencing significant emotional problems.
 For them our churches need to be sanctuaries of healing, not places where they must hide their wounds.

 THE EMOTIONAL-HEALTH GOSPEL